ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

   ignoring the armor;
 - insecto-snake destroys the armor with a powerful attack.

-In the current version of the game only the imp summoner has the armor, so be careful with them.
+In the current version of the game only imp summoners have armor, so be careful with them.

-## AI updates
+## AI Updates

 - Now, [enemies always act in order of remoteness from a player's fighters][pr306].
   This way melee imps don't trip over each other too much.